 |Experimental section||Varies||Varies||Comprises of one of the above sections|

-The GRE is taken at specific test-sites, and testing dates are flexible throughout the year.
+The GRE General Test can be taken two ways.
+For in-person testing at specific test-sites, test dates are flexible throughout the year.
 Registration is required approximately one month prior to a student’s intended test date.
 Students are eligible to take the test every 21 days, up to five times within a year timeframe.
 Click here for more information about test centers and dates.

 The Verbal and Quantitative Reasoning sections are each scaled from 130 to 170, increasing in 1-point increments.
 The Analytical writing section offers a single score on a 0-6, in half point increments, comprising an average of the two essays.
 Click here for more information on how the GRE is scored.

 The GRE is a computer adaptive exam, meaning the questions increase in difficulty as the student achieves more correct answers.